ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp [[:upper:]]* moves all files beginning with an uppercase letter not cp but mv rm *~ deletes all files in the current working directory that end with ~
+cp [[:upper:]]* moves all files beginning with an uppercase letter not cp but mv rm *~ deletes all files in the current working directory that end with ~ mkdir -p makes directories with subdirectories at once